2025 Omaha City Council election

-The 2025 Omaha City Council election will occur in the city of Omaha, Nebraska, United States on May 13, 2025.
+The 2025 Omaha City Council election occurred in the city of Omaha, Nebraska, United States on May 13, 2025.
 The Omaha City Council is made up of 7 members representing different parts of the city.
 Members elected in 2025 will serve four-year terms.
 Council members will be elected alongside the mayor and other municipal offices.
 Primary elections were held on April 1.
 Municipal elections in Omaha are officially non-partisan.

 Incumbent status

 After speculation that he may run for mayor, council president Pete Festersen declared running for re-election for his district on Cotber 15, 2024.